 We know that those delicious strawberries are good for us humans, but can dogs have strawberries?
 Are strawberries good for dogs?
-The answer is yes, and here’s the reasons why strawberries are a healthy treat!
+The short answer is yes!
+High in fibre and also a good source of vitamins, strawberries make a safe and healthy snack for our pooches.

 Strawberries: a brief history